Top-rated movers to make your Myrtle Beach to Buffalo move easy

 - Buffalo is considered to be safer than Myrtle Beach with a safety index of 53.55 vs Myrtle Beach’s 41.94.

-Other things to consider for your Myrtle Beach vs. Buffalo move
+Other things to consider for your Myrtle Beach to Buffalo move

 - State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
 A NYDOT license ensures your mover is in compliance with the state’s safety, insurance, and operational regulations.
 Before booking, ensure the moving company is officially licensed to handle your move.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Buffalo without delay.
-You can select your official move date when completing the form.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Buffalo.
 Start the process here.

 - Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.